isaiah-parton/onyx/README.md

 ## Plans

-Once I deem the library stable, all the necessary widgets are added and I have a complete demo, I will test it on Linux and Android.
+Once the library is more or less complete and the demo serves as a complete exhibit of all its features, I plan to test this on Android.